ab0214/Beggar-My-Neighbour/README.md

 ## Features
 - Beggar-my-neighbour simulation.
-- Genetic algorithm to optimize deck configurations for the longest game.
+- Genetic algorithm to optimize deck configuration for the longest game.
 - Supports mutation, crossover, and truncation selection.

 ## Usage